ArkoseLabs/arkose-angular-example/README.md

 ## Documentation

-It contains a shared module which has two components.
+It contains a shared module which has arkose component.

-- arkose-inline: Arkose Enforcement Challenge in Inline mode on HTML page
-- arkose-modal: Arkose Enforcement Challenge over a Modal mode on HTML page
+- arkose: Arkose Enforcement Challenge over a Modal mode or in Inline mode on HTML page

 #### To Show Arkose Modal